eoda-macs401/earth_ocean_data_analysis/_build/html/_sources/Pages/intro_to_unix_for_Windows.md

 ##### A bit of Background:
 Did you know that you can access almost any part of your computer, run most software, and create your own computational tools... all from the command line via a Terminal (Mac, Linux) or simulated via the Anaconda Prompt application on Windows machines?
 In order to do this (and a generally really really handy skill for most coding efforts), you'll need an understanding of how to navigate a Unix-type operating system.
 Macintosh computers are built on a Unix backbone system, so these commands will also work in a Mac Terminal.
 If you ever run across a Linux comptuter (running an OS like Ubuntu), it is simular to Unix as well.

+#### Getting Started:
+If you are using a winddows computer, most Unix commands will work within the Terminal applicaiton that we can access via Jupyter Lab.
+Before we get going, lets use one more package that boosts the Unix functionality.
+To do this, install the package called `m2-base`.
+- First open up Anaconda Prompt or Anaconda Powershell Prompt.
+Hopefully you see the `(base)` on the left side of your prompt, telling you that Anaconda is running in the background.
+- Next type the following after the prompt (here the prompt is a `$`, don't type that!, everything else though):
+`$ conda install m2-base`.
+When prompted, confirm you want to install  by typing a `y`.
-To get started with the following tutorial, simply find a Terminal on the computer you are working on.  **If you are working on a Windows computer, open up an instance of Anaconda Prompt, and start Jupyter Lab (type `jupyter lab` at the prompt).
+- Once m2-base has completed installation, you can start an instance of Jupyter Lab. **If you are working on a Windows computer, always access terminal by opening up an instance of Anaconda Prompt, and starting Jupyter Lab (type `jupyter lab` at the prompt).
 Use the Terminal from there.**

 Command output examples are for my computer - yours may be different.
 Instead of just typing in commands, pay attention to what you are doing, the output, etc. If something is confusing, get help, or Google it!
 ***